 The line of sight is blocked

-- Take more photos on narrow hallways.
+- Take more photos in small spaces like narrow hallways.

-- Keep camera lens clean.
+- Keep the camera lens clean.

 How many photos are required?

 If you need to estimate the number of photos to take, use the following guidelines: